CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The scogrekinhed chest is unlocked and contains 2700 copper coins, 25 bronze coins, three diamonds (each worth 100 bronze coins), and a wooden pipe adorned with platinum filigree (valued at 150 bronze coins).

 Several magically preserved tomes remain on the shelves, primarily historical in nature, but one conceals a map sewn into its cover.
-The presence of the map can be detected with a successful DC 12 Intelligence (Investigation) check.
+The presence of the map can be detected with a successful DC 12 General Knowledge check.
 The map indicates the location of a custom dungeon, offering a lead to the characters' next adventure upon completion of their explorations.

 ### Runecraft Forge

 In this chamber, the collaboration between the wizards allied with the molekin and serpentkins of Tundelver's Pact allowed them to harness the mystical energies found within these caverns.
-The northernmost door bears the scars of intense heat, its iron hinges partially melted; opening it requires a successful DC 15 Strength check.
+The northernmost door bears the scars of intense heat, its iron hinges partially melted; opening it requires a successful CL 3 Lift Skill check.
 The western double doors have suffered similar damage but stand slightly ajar.

 ```
 This expansive workshop has been marred by the remnants of an ancient spell battle that ravaged the mine.
 Scogrekinhed worktables occupy two corners of the room, and the plaster has been seared off the stone walls.
 In the room's center, a stone pedestal cradles a small brazier, from which an eerie green flame dances and crackles.
 Strangely, the brazier and its pedestal have remained untouched by the destructive fogrekines that swept through this area.